speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 fastqc $FILE
 ```

-We can also run it whole-genome data files.
+We can also run it on the whole-genome data files.
 As we do not need copies of these files in all of your personal directories, we will just write the file names with the paths.

 `fastqc` allows an output directory with the `-o` flag.
 We will thus just work in our home directories and run `fastqc` giving the file name with its path and specifying the output folder as the current directory (i.e. `-o ./`).